Force over Distance: Chapter 18

 “Drink water,” Young said.
 “James Watt?”

-“I mean how unprepared, really, are a group of fuckin’ space professionals?”
+“I mean how unprepared, really, are a group a’fuckin’ space professionals?”
 Rush asked.
-“Everyone there took a day job on a planet so full of naquadria that it was threatened by its own geology.
+“Everyone there took a day job on a planet so full of naquadria it was threatened by its own geology.
 In the middle of a firefight?
 Fuckin’ forget it.
 Planet takes a hit and y’annihilate the alpha site.
 Like not the site site.
 The entire planet.
 The other one.
 Both, actually.
 Two of them.”

 “What?”
 Young said, confused.